 The District is required to establish a budgetary system and an approved Annual Budget.
+Annual Budgets are adopted on a basis consistent with generally accepted accounting principles for the general fund.
+All annual appropriations lapse at fiscal year end.

 The District follows these procedures in establishing the budgetary data reflected in the financial statements.

-- a) Each year the District Manager submits to the District Board a proposed operating budget for the fiscal year commencing the following October 1. - b) Public hearings are conducted to obtain comments. - c) Prior to October 1, the budget is legally adopted by the District Board. - d) All budget changes must be approved by the District Board. - e) The budgets are adopted on a basis consistent with generally accepted accounting principles. - f) Unused appropriation for annually budgeted funds lapse at the end of the year.
+- a) Each year the District Manager submits to the District Board a proposed operating budget for the fiscal year commencing the following October 1. - b) Public hearings are conducted to obtain comments. - c) Prior to October 1, the budget is legally adopted by the District Board. - d} All budget changes must be approved by the District Board. - e) The budgets are adopted on a basis consistent with generally accepted accounting principles. - f) Unused appropriation for annually budgeted funds lapse at the end of the year.

-NOTE 3- CASH AND INVESTMENTS
+NOTE 3 - CASH AND INVESTMENTS